Best water filters for hard water: buyers guide

 3. Waterdrop G2P600 Reverse Osmosis System

-If you want the cleanest-tasting drinking water possible, this is the system our plumbers rate the highest for up-to-date technology and ease of use.
+If you want the cleanest-tasting drinking water possible and no more limescale, this is the system our plumbers rate the highest for up-to-date technology and ease of use.
 It’s slim, quiet and far more user-friendly than the bulky RO units of years gone by.
 It also comes with its own dedicated RO tap, so you get ultra-clean water without changing your main kitchen mixer.

 What stands out about it: